 The Turtle takes on the Eagle

-The Eagle was moored near Governors Island, just off the southern tip of the island of New York (Manhattan).
-Yankee rowboats towed the Turtle from the Battery to within striking distance of the British ships floating at anchor.
+The Eagle was moored near Governors Island, just off the southern tip of Manhattan.
+Yankee rowboats towed the Turtle from the Battery to within striking distance of the British ships at anchor.
 Lee struggled to navigate for over two hours, and his chances seemed bleak.
 Then suddenly, the river's tidal currents subsided.
-Lee managed, against all odds, to reach the Eagle!
-He tried fixing an explosive charge to the hull, but he failed.
+Lee, against all odds, reached the Eagle!
+He tried to fix an explosive charge to the hull, but he failed.
 The Turtle's boring device struck metal - likely a plate connected to the ship's rudder.
-Tired and struggling to stay afloat and to breathe, the undaunted Sergeant Lee tried once more to pierce the hull.
+Tired and struggling to stay afloat and breathe, the undaunted Sergeant Lee tried once more to pierce the hull.
 However, he was unable to keep the Turtle beneath the ship.

 Treachery

-Unknown to Sergeant Lee (or George Washington), a spy had alerted the British to the possibility of some sort of unconventional attack.
-Expecting subterfuge, alert British soldiers on Governors Island spotted the submarine and rowed out to investigate in dark waters.
+Unknown to Sergeant Lee (or George Washington), a spy had alerted the British to the possibility of an unconventional attack.
+Expecting subterfuge, alert British soldiers on Governors Island spotted the submarine and rowed out to investigate in the dark waters.
 Rather than risk capture or an unwanted explosion, Lee cut loose the "torpedo," a specially designed explosive device intended to sink the Eagle.
-The torpedo floated half-submerged towards the approaching British boat.
+The torpedo floated half-submerged toward the approaching British boat.
 Fearing the worst, the British turned their longboat around and made straight for Governor's Island.
-Sergeant Lee, meanwhile, pedaled madly towards the safety of The Battery.
-Fortunately for the British, the torpedo got caught in the strong currents of the confluence of the North (Hudson) and East rivers and exploded, sending plumes of wood and water high into the dark September sky.
+Sergeant Lee, meanwhile, pedaled madly toward the safety of The Battery.
+Fortunately for the British, the torpedo was caught in the strong currents at the confluence of the North (Hudson) and East rivers and exploded, sending plumes of wood and water high into the dark September sky.
 But fearful of another such attack, the British ships pulled anchor and moved to the upper bay.

 A spy may have alerted the British

 Bushnell also received a medal from the commander in chief after the war.
-It is known that many "black operations" were only grudgingly recognized by Washington - all of them after the conflict.
+Many "black operations" were only grudgingly recognized by Washington, and all of them were acknowledged after the conflict.
 His Excellency understood that secrecy must be maintained before, during, and after covert operations.
 Bushnell moved to Georgia after the war, where he died.
 After the war, Lee returned to Connecticut.
 Remarkably, both men lived into the third decade of the next century.

 What Gives?